 Marine pleads not guilty to California double homicide

 A Marine has pleaded not guilty to killing a woman and her adult daughter near a Southern California desert base.
-Their bodies were found on March 24 in their home about 10 miles from the Twentynine Palms Marine base, where Aikens was stationed.
+The San Bernardino Sun says 22-year-old Rafael Aikens of Sacramento entered pleas to murder Wednesday.

 Comments